Modify code

 In addition to the configurators, there are several tools, including Library Manager, BTSpy, ClientControl, and Device Firmware Update (DFU) Host Tool.
 Many tools do not apply to all types of projects.
 So, the available tools depend on the project/application you have selected in the Project Explorer.

-Launching tools from the IDE
+Launching tools from Eclipse

 ModusToolbox™